When someone is really drunk, it may not be very easy to blow into a balloon, or into a breathalyser.

 How a breathalyzer works

-A breathalyser works by measuring the levels of ethanol in a person's breath, which correspond to the levels in the bloodstream.
-Ethanol is also released through the skin, although the concentrations are too low for an accurate reading on most parts of the body.
+A breathalyzer works by measuring the levels of ethanol in a person's breath, which correspond to the levels in the bloodstream.
+Ethanol is also released through the skin, although concentrations are too low for an accurate reading on most parts of the body.
 Not only that: the presence of sweat glands in the skin can alter the readings.

 How the breathalyzer cap works